-Fauci says coronavirus deaths in US could top 100,000
+Specter of 100K-plus virus deaths as Trump seeks reopening

 “We remain on a trajectory, really, to overwhelm our capacity to deliver health care,” Louisiana Gov. John Bel Edwards said on ABC’s “This Week.”
 “By the end of the first week in April, we think the first real issue is going to be ventilators.
 And we think it’s about the fourth or fifth of April before, down in the New Orleans area, we’re unable to put people on ventilators who need them.
 And then several days later, we will be out of beds.”

-He said they officials have orders out for more than 12,000 ventilators through the national stockpile and private vendors, but so far have only been able to get 192.
+He said officials have orders out for more than 12,000 ventilators through the national stockpile and private vendors, but so far have only been able to get 192.